-You will be at the forefront of democratic innovation and citizen empowerment and engagement.
+They are at the forefront of democratic innovation, citizen empowerment and engagement.

-Using stratified random selection and a clear, open process reduces the influence of vested interests — you will not be engaging with the ‘usual suspects’.
+Using stratified random selection and a clear, open process reduces the influence of vested interests.

-Assembly members work together to identify the pros, cons and trade-offs of policy options, giving you high-quality public judgements backed by considered, easily understood reasons
+Assembly members work together to identify the pros, cons and trade-offs of policy options, giving high-quality public judgements backed by considered, easily understood reasons.

 They increase the legitimacy of public policy-making by enabling a representative cross-section of people to inform the decision.